Danielle B. Hardy, Esq.

 Kirstin is a member of Alpha Kappa Alpha Sorority, Inc. As a product of several mentors, she desires to help the next generation of young black law students.
 Kirstin believes there is nothing more important than helping to mold black legal minds and providing them with the necessary tools to succeed in law school and beyond.

 Yetunde Buraimoh, Esq.

 Yetunde Buraimoh is an associate at Morgan, Brown & Joy, LLP, where she counsels employers in labor and employment law matters related to all aspects of the employer-employee relationship.
 She advises clients on workplace issues such as absence management, performance counseling and decisions about employee separations and severance negotiations.

 She also represents businesses in litigation surrounding restrictive covenants, wage and hour laws, breach of contract, non-competition agreements, labor matters, discrimination, sexual harassment, and retaliation.
 Buraimoh also guides organizations on compliance with the Americans with Disabilities Act (ADA) and the Family and Medical Leave Act (FMLA) and other state and federal leave laws, and drafts, reviews and updates employee handbooks and policies.

-Tracy Preville, JD
+Tracy Preville, Esq.